*Redis on ARM

 - Test 4: Like test 3, but with an AOF rewrite in progress: 1,000 ops/sec

 The benchmarks above are referring to simple SET/GET operations.
 The performance is similar for all the Redis fast operations (not running in linear time).
-However sorted sets may show slightly slow numbers.
+However sorted sets may show slightly slower numbers.